 Yunohana Powder: Natural Bath Salts with Onsen Components

-Since many Japanese people soak in a warm bath almost every day to relieve stress and fatigue, in Japan, there are a wide variety of bath salts with various health benefits.
+Since we soak in a warm bath almost every day to relieve stress and fatigue, many bath additives are available here in Japan with various health benefits.

-As I wrote about it before, Japanese bath salts are available in 3 types, but among them, have you ever heard of natural bath salts with onsen (hot spring) components called “Yunohana (湯の花)”?
+But among them, have you ever heard of natural bath salts derived from the onsen (hot spring) called Yunohana?

-Yunohana, literally meaning Hot Spring Flower, is actually a white mud-like mineral residue that is left by hot spring water.
+Yunohana (湯の花), meaning Hot Spring Flower, is a white mud-like mineral residue left by hot spring water.

-As you can see in the photo above, the whitish deposit accumulated on the bottom of the spring is Yunohana.
+As you can see in the photo, the whitish deposit accumulated on the bottom of the spring is Yunohana.

-The Yunohana powder contains lots of Onsen components and is used for bathing at home.
-Since it is said that there are approximately 3000 onsen springs in Japan, various varieties of powdered Yunohana exist.
+The resulting Yunohana powder contains plenty of onsen components.
+Since there are approximately 3000 onsen resorts in Japan, various varieties of Yunohana exist.

-As for how to use the Yunohana powder, you just add 1 tablespoon (15 to 20 grams) of the natural bath salts to a bathtub of warm water (approximately 180 to 200 liters) and dissolve well.
+As for the usage of the Yunohana bath powder, add one tablespoon (15 to 20 grams) to a bathtub of warm water (approximately 180 to 200 liters) and dissolve well.

-Once the powder is dissolved in the water, the watercolor turns milky white.
-The cloudy water with onsen components is a bit slimy, but that makes you feel as if you were in a real onsen bath.
+Once dissolving, the watercolor turns milky white.
+The cloudy water with onsen components is slightly slimy, but that feeling makes you think as if you were in an actual onsen bath.

-Anyone from adults to children can enjoy the onsen-like bath.
-While you soak in the tub for a few minutes, you will get warm from the inside of your body.
-Besides, the water with onsen components has the effect of beautifying the skin.
+Anyone (from adults to children) can enjoy the onsen-like bath at home.
+A few minutes after starting soaking in the tub, you will get warm from the core.
+The water also has the effect of beautifying the skin.